Computer-Programming-B/KochSnowflake/README.md

 Extension:
 ---------
-If you have extra time, experimented with color and fill.
+If you have extra time, experiment with color and fill.
 You can make multiple snowflakes of random colors, levels and side lengths.
-You can also make snowflakes with 2,4,5 or other number of sides by dividing 360 by the number of sides to calculate the angle that tommy turns in the `snowflake` function and increasing the number of times the loop runs to match the number of sides.
+You can also make snowflakes with 2,4,5 or any other number of sides by dividing 360 by the number of sides to calculate the angle that tommy turns in the `snowflake` function and increasing the number of times the loop runs to match the number of sides.

 You can generate your own version of the Koch Snow Flake by changing the turning angles in the `koch` function to something other than `[60, -120, 60, 0]`.
 See the examples below and check out http://en.wikipedia.org/wiki/Koch_snowflake for examples and implement your favorite.
 ![](KochCurve.PNG)